erikgeiser/govenom/README.md

 Currently, four payloads are supported:

 - **rsh:** A simple reverse shell.
-It selects one of the most common shells binaries and makes it available via TCP or UDPconnection.
+It selects one of the most common shells binaries and makes it available via TCP or UDP connection.
 - **xrsh:** An extended robust reverse shell.
 A simple heuristic determines the most suitable shell executable, taking shells that are installed but not in `$PATH` into account.
 In contrast to most